nagasudhirpulla/taming_python/blog/skills/matplotlib_export_figure.md

 # save figure as a png file
 fig.savefig("output.png")
+fig.savefig(r"C:\figure.jpg")
 fig.savefig(r"C:\testFile.pdf")
 ```
 ![basic multiple plots output](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/basic_multiple_plots.png)
-As shown in the above code
+As shown in the above code, just by using the ```savefig``` method on a matplotlib figure, we can export the figure as a pdf or image

 ### More styled example
 This example is the same as above, but adds some extra styling.